reviucasa/reviu-v2/README.md

 2. Create a new branch: `git checkout -b feature/my-feature`
 3. Commit your changes: `git commit -am 'Add feature'`
 4. Push to the branch: `git push origin feature/my-feature`
-5. Submit a pull request
+5. Submit a pull request to the `dev` branch

 ---